 As for small companies, their functional org charts get low hierarchy layers, therefore, it’s concise and clear which can make the company operate efficiently.
 Functional org chart performs well when the hierarchy layer is less than four.
 While as the company expands to a very large one, functional org chart would be much more complicated and redundant even cause bureaucracy which would make it hard to management and organization to respond to outer market quickly.

 Unlike matrix org chart, functional org chart forms vertically.
 One person is required to report to only one top manager which can avoid disorders in taking directions and generate great efficiency in work.
 It provides employees with great opportunities to get promoted from a strong sense of competition.

 Development of Specialists

-Functional org chart puts together those with similar expertises in the same field.
+The functional org chart puts together those with similar expertizes in the same field.
 So workers can become better at their field through discussion and knowledge sharing.
-In addition, high quality in-depth training can give workers clear goals and right direction to reach them.
+In addition, high-quality in-depth training can give workers clear goals and right direction to reach them.